olton/mina-node-monitor/HOWTO.EN.md

 Next, we have two options:
 1) We open a port on the Mina server to access GraphQL for the Monitor server side
 2) We forward the GraphQL port using SSH from the Mina server to the Monitor server
+3) We forward the Monitor Server port using SSH from the Mina server to your local computer

 **Option 1**
 Open the GraphQL port (flag `-insecure-rest-server` when starting Mina).